SEA-EU Joint Master: STORM

 SEA-EU joint programmes are taught in English.

 SEA-EU universities offer guidance on visas, accommodation, and integration into the host university.
-Scholarships and mobility grants may be available.
+Scholarships fee waivers and mobility grants may be available.

 Costs & Scholarships

-As STORM is an international Master’s degree programme, participation costs do apply.
-These include the enrolment at each of the universities where the student will be studying ensuring that a joint diploma can be delivered by all participating universities.
+As STORM is an international Master’s degree programme, registration costs do apply.
+These include the enrolment at each of the universities where the student will be studying ensuring that a joint diploma can be delivered by all partner universities.

 Students pay tuition fees at the coordinating university only: University of Brest (UBO)